Lyears/Chinese-WestLaw-Web-Search-Mining/README.md

 ### Service Deployment

-We provide two alternatives for deploying the IR service, local deployment or docker deployment.
+We provide two alternatives for deploying the service, respectively local deployment or docker deployment.
 For either of the above choices, you should first build the service, written by SpringBoot (already done by `./gradlew build`).

-For local deployment, you can directly execute the following command, and the service will start at your `8080` port.
+For local deployment, you can directly execute the following gradle task, and the service will start at your `8080` port.

 ```shell